 How will DEQ know the problem has been solved?

 Upon adoption by the EQC, DEQ will submit the rules to EPA to update our New Source Performance Standards, NESHAP delegation and Oregon’s State Implementation Plan.
-DEQ will know the problems with the current rules have been addressed when EPA reviews and approves the delegation request and State Implementation Plan revision.
+DEQ will know the goals of this rulemaking have been addressed when EPA reviews and approves the delegation request and State Implementation Plan revision.

 Request for other options

 During the public comment period, DEQ requested public comment on whether to consider other options for achieving the substantive goals of the proposed rules while reducing any negative economic impact of the rules on business.
+DEQ received public comments in regard to other options.
+See the Summary of Comments and DEQ Responses section near the end of this staff report.